Good Hotel Guide Review

 4. All in adjacent building.

-bar, lounge, snug, dining room, in-room smart TV (Freeview), wedding facilities, beer garden.
+bar, snug, lounges, dining room, Garden Larder café/farm shop, pizza bar, in-room smart TV (Freeview), wedding facilities, beer garden.

 in public areas, occasional live fiddle music.